 What is Cushing’s Syndrome?

-Cushing’s syndrome is an endocrine or hormonal disorder.
-It occurs when the adrenal glands release too much of the hormone cortisol into the body for long periods of time.
+Cushing’s Syndrome is an endocrine disorder that occurs when the adrenal glands release too much of the hormone cortisol into the body for long periods of time.

 Cortisol is essential to many of the body’s cardiovascular and metabolic functions.
-But perhaps its most important job is to help the body respond to stress.
+Two of its most important jobs are to regulate circadian rhythm and to help the body respond to stress.

 The malfunction may be caused by:

-• A tumor of the adrenal gland (located above the kidney).
+- A tumor on one or both of the adrenal glands (located above the kidney).

-• A benign or malignant tumor of the lung or some other organ.
+- A tumor of the lung or rarely another endocrine gland.

 What are the symptoms of Cushing’s Syndrome?